nickneve02/cryptology/README.md

 # cryptology
-Fun cryptology program with Caesar and Vigenery cipher
+Fun cryptology program with Caesar and Vigenery cipher I created as a small project for my Codecademy Computer Science course!